EENCloud/concourse-chartmuseum-resource/README.md

 * `key_passphrase`: If `sign` has been set to `true` this parameter can be used to specifcy the passphrase that protects the GPG signing key that shall be used to sign the chart package.

+* `username`: If set, adds authorization header to request sent to the Harbor request when uploading the chart.
+If set, requires password.

+* `password`: If set, adds authorization header to request sent to the Harbor request when uploading the chart.
+If set, requires username.